molgenis/molgenis/docs/developer_documentation/beacon.md

 * Reference allele(s)
 * Alternative allele(s)

-A beacon exposes your data sets to the world, allowing for variant discovery.
 A MOLGENIS beacon only exposes whether a specific variant **exists**.
 Nothing more.

 ##### What is a MOLGENIS Organization